 Progress!

 Kate brought me a beautiful fabric she thought might make good leaf veins.
 Unerring eye for color!
-It created beautiful, subtle veins--and of course, now the leaves will need thread painting as well to keep those slender
+It created beautiful, subtle veins--and of course, now the

 veins from falling off.
 Hopefully next